EngiTom/EngiTom.github.io/_pages/about.md

 ## Hey there!

-My name is Tom Zhang and I am a frosh (freshman) at Caltech.
-I've lived in Shanghai and Connecticut before.
+My name is Tom Zhang and I'm a freshman at Caltech.
+I went to middle school in Shanghai and high school in Connecticut.
+Feel free to reach out on social media or email!

 I'm interested in
 - CS + science